 Let’s clear the air here.
 Advertising is not evil.
-In many cases it’s not even expensive… that is of course so long as it’s done right.
-However one thing I’ve learned by working with small businesses like you over the years is that you typically don’t have unlimited marketing budgets.
+In many cases, it’s not even expensive—that is, so long as you do it correctly.
+However, I’ve learned by working with small businesses like you over the years that you typically don’t have unlimited marketing budgets.
 Therefore wherever you spend your hard-earned marketing money must provide a sufficient return on investment (ROI).
-That being said, here are 7 advertising tips that if leveraged properly, can save you a fortune in marketing dollars while still allowing you to become a “rock star” in your own backyard:
+That being said, here are seven advertising tips that, if leveraged correctly, can save you a fortune in marketing dollars while still allowing you to become a “rock star” in your own backyard:

-Now that you’re tuned into the local people, businesses, and events, always look for ways to connect them in ways that add value… people to people… people to businesses… businesses to people… people to events… and businesses to events.
+Now that you’re tuned into the people, businesses, and events in your local area, always look for ways to connect them in ways that add value—people to people—people to businesses—businesses to people—people to events—and businesses to events.
 Trust me; your thoughtfulness will go a long way.

-If you like to speak… regularly conduct local seminars and teleseminars.
-If you like to write… publish a blog or a newsletter.
+If you like to speak, regularly conduct local seminars and webinars.
+If you like to write, publish a blog or a newsletter.
 The key idea here is that regardless of the marketing medium you choose for delivery, position yourself as the local authority on your subject matter.

-Get to know, and regularly find ways to contribute to your local media.
-This goes for both online sources such as local web sites and Internet radio as well as offline sources such as radio, television, newspapers, magazines, and more.
+Get to know and regularly find ways to contribute to your local media; This goes for online sources such as local websites and Internet radio and offline sources such as radio, television, newspapers, magazines, and more.
 Remember, it’s one thing if you tell me you’re great.
-Maybe I’ll believe you, maybe I won’t.
-It’s quite another if an unbiased and respected third party such as the local media tells me your great.
+Maybe I’ll believe you.
+Maybe I won’t.
+It’s quite another if an unbiased and respected third party such as the local media tells me you are great.

-One of the first places people look… yes, even locally… for a business that provides what you do is online.
-They simply conduct a search in one of the many search engines like Google or Yahoo.
-Many of these search engines realizing the vast amount of local searches going on, as well as the potential revenue stream it brings, now offer local search engine counterparts (e.g. Google Local and Yahoo Local).
-In most cases this is a separate submittal process from the main search engine.
+One of the first places people look—yes, even locally—for a business that provides what you do is online.
+They search in one of the many search engines like Google or Yahoo.
+Many of these search engines realize the vast amount of local searches, and the potential revenue stream now offers local search engine counterparts (e.g., Google Local and Yahoo Local).
+In most cases, this is a separate submittal process from the main search engine.
 Get listed in both!

-Face it, online color brochures just don’t cut it any longer.
+Face it.
+Online color brochures just don’t cut it any longer.
 To be considered a viable solution for most consumers, you have to go the extra mile and provide them with clear-cut incentives to pay attention to and ultimately buy from you.
-Fortunately for small businesses, the Internet makes this very possible for a very reasonable cost.
-Think of your website as an extension of your office or storefront… dress it up and nurture it the same way you would your physical space.
-Leverage it to magnetically attract your local target market by regularly providing resources to make their lives better.
+Fortunately for small businesses, the Internet makes this possible at a very reasonable cost.
+Think of your website as an extension of your office or storefront—dress it up and nurture it the same way you would your physical space.
+Leverage it to magnetically attract your local target market by regularly providing resources to improve their lives.

-Give back to the community… period!
-Regardless of how you give of yourself, at the end of the day, find ways to leave your community a little better than when you got there.
+Give back to the community—period!
+But, regardless of how you give of yourself, at the end of the day, find ways to leave your community a little better than when you got there.